UConn vs. San Diego State: Odds, spread, over/under - NCAA Tournament National Championship

 UConn vs. San Diego State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup across several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed on several sportsbooks.

 |Favorite